xsolla/store-ue4-sdk/README.md

 ### Xsolla Store SDK for Unreal Engine 4

 Xsolla UE4 SDK is used to integrate Xsolla products with apps based on the [Unreal Engine](https://www.unrealengine.com/).
-The sulution includes the following SDKs:
+The solution includes the following SDKs:

 * Xsolla Login UE4 SDK
 * Xsolla Store UE4 SDK